Watch the Tour De France: Going to the Greatest Cycling Event of All Time

 On the day of the stage you plan to watch, make sure you fuel up and bring lots of water and snacks with you.
 Remember, Tour de France start times are often not until 12:30pm or later so you will be out in the heat of the day in July.
 In addition, some French rural villages will have limited access to food and beverages, and often close in the afternoons opening back up at dinnertime.

-- Sneakers- Wear socks to avoid getting blisters and know that running in flip-flops alongside the peloton can be challenging!
+• Sneakers- Wear socks to avoid getting blisters.
+Running in flip-flops alongside the peloton can be challenging!

-- Backpack- Plus a Camelbak with 2 liters of water and a place to store all of your Tour swag!
+• Backpack- Plus a Camelbak with water and a place to store all of your Tour swag!

 Picking Your Viewing Spot Along the Route